 As in the previous step, you'll search for keywords with the following qualities:

 - Good existing initial rankings

-- Match the content of your website and you think would make a great addition
+- Which match the content of your website and which you think would be a great

 - In line with your services or products or which could offer entry into new, interesting niches